ExploringLies/lies-have-short-legs/docs/index.md

 <a data-fancybox="gallery" href="images/label_counts_overall.png"><img src="images/label_counts_overall.png"></a>

-As can be seen the label `mostly false` does not occur in our dataset.
+As can be seen, the label `mostly false` does not occur in our dataset.
 The labels seem to follow a normal distribution with a centre around `half-true`.

 ![labels_over_years](/images/labels_over_years.png)

-The distribution of labels over the years is reflects the general amount of data for these years. **TODO check this with a better plot**
+The distribution of labels over the years reflects the general amount of data for these years. **TODO check this with a better plot**

 ## When were these statements made?